martixy/userscript-webpack-skeleton/README.md

 1. Pull down, run `yarn install` or `npm install`.
 2. Open a terminal and do `yarn run build` or `npm run build`.
 This should build the application.
 3. Go to the `dist/` folder - there should be 2 files there.
 A `main.js` and a `local.user.js`.
 4. Go to your userscript manager, create a new script, copy the contents of `local.user.js` and save.
+This is a one-time process(until you change the build process).
+**Important!** To enable this workflow, the extension that runs your script needs access to file URLs.
+Currently only Chrome has a setting for this feature (that I know of; Not even the chromium-based opera does).
+To toggle the setting go to your extensions, locate the userscript manager(e.g. Tampermonkey), go to details and turn on "Allow access to file URLs".
+This isn't necessary if the script is published somewhere on the web.
 5. Nagivate to www.google.com and open the console.
 You should be greeted by a "Hello World!" message.

 ## Usage